bcgsc/GapPredict/README.md

 # GapPredict
+**Note**: This is the pre-release branch.
+It has minimal changes from when we conducted our analysis on GapPredict's ability to predict draft genome gaps in case the release branch refactorings may have caused any bugs.
+The release branch code and directory structure should be cleaner to read and understand.

 ## About
 GapPredict is an LSTM character-level language model that can be used for gap filling de novo assemblies.
 GapPredict can predict the bases of a single gap using reads mapping to known flanking sequences of the gap.